uchicago-computation-workshop/Winter2021/01-21_Kanich/README.md

 This week's suggested readings:

 - [Khan, M. T., Hyun, M., Kanich, C., & Ur, B. (2018, April).
 Forgotten but not gone: Identifying the need for longitudinal data management in cloud storage.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (pp. 1-12).](https://github.com/uchicago-computation-workshop/Winter2021/blob/master/01-21_Kanich/Khan_et_al(2018).pdf)
-- A draft of the paper which has been distributed to the MACSS listserv and is available by request from Sanja Miklin (smiklin@uchicago.edu).
+- A draft of a paper that has been distributed to the MACSS listserv and is available by request from Sanja Miklin (smiklin@uchicago.edu).

 <br>